blink4535743jhu/Action_Recognition/README.md

 ## Hardware Requirements

-This code was run using the Google Colab A100 notebook.
+This code was run using the Google Colab notebook's A100 GPU.
-The repository can be executed using a CUDA-enabled GPU is recommended for training.
+The repository can be executed using a CUDA-enabled GPU for training.
 The code automatically detects GPU availability.

 ---